00fox/Ds2vJoy/README.md

 - Splitted Dpad, then you have unlimited capabilities instead of 1 to 1 Dpad affectation
   - Dpad use a mathematical medium function, then you can attribute other sources than normal ones
   - And instead having the result of for example Left + Up > Up Left
-  - You can have it for Left + Up + UpRight + Right (which is mmm... let the program do it itself...)
+  - You can have it for Left + Up + UpRight + Right (which is mmm…   let the program do it itself…  )

 An example of a simple advanced script for mouse:
 ```